ethereum-optimism/optimism/specs/derivation.md

 2. L1 Retrieval
 3. Channel Bank
 4. Batch Decoding (called `ChannelInReader` in the code)
+5. Batch Buffering (Called `BatchQueue` in the code)
-5. Payload Attributes Derivation (called `BatchQueue` in the code)
+6. Payload Attributes Derivation (called `AttributesQueue` in the code)
-6. Engine Queue
+7. Engine Queue

-> **TODO** can we change code names for these two things? maybe as part of a refactor
+> **TODO** can we change code names for these three things? maybe as part of a refactor

 The data flows flows from the start (outer) of the pipeline towards the end (inner).
-Each stage is able to push data to the next step.
+Each stage is able to push data to the next stage.

-However, data is *processed* is reverse order.
+However, data is *processed* in reverse order.
 Meaning that if there is any data to be processed in the last stage, it will be processed first.
 Processing proceeds in "steps" that can be taken at each stage.
-We try to take as many steps as possible in the last (most inner) stage before taking steps any step in its outer stage, etc.
+We try to take as many steps as possible in the last (most inner) stage before taking any steps in its outer stage, etc.

 This ensures that we use the data we already have before pulling more data and minimizes the latency of data traversing the derivation pipeline.

-Each stage can maintain its own inner state as necessary.
-In particular, each stage maintains a L1 block reference (number + hash) to the latest L1 block such that all data originating from previous blocks has been processed, and the data from that block is or has been processed.
+Each stage can maintain its own inner state as necessary. **In particular, each stage maintains a L1 block reference (number + hash) to the latest L1 block such that all data originating from previous blocks has been processed, and the data from that block is or has been processed.**

 Let's briefly describe each stage of the pipeline.